The A to Z of words, terms and phrases used within the fenestration industry.

 Independent testing and quality standards from external bodies to verify products, services and processes.
 See Sidey’’s full range of accreditations.

-An anti-lift feature stops external sliding doors from being lifted in order to gain unlawful entry.
+An anti-lift feature stops external sliding doors from being lifted to gain unlawful entry.

 To prevent burglars snapping a cylinder lock, choose an anti-snap feature for your entrance door.

 Also known as Georgian bars, there are various options available from strips applied to the external glass of windows and doors to give the appearance of smaller individual panes.